IJSComplexMatter/cddm/doc/quickstart.rst

    >>> video = ((np.random.rand(512,512),) for i in range(1024))

 Notice the trailing comma to indicate a tuple of length 1.
 The above video is a multi-frame video holding only a single array in each of the elements of the `video` iterable object.
-Note that any iterable is valid, so you can work with lists, or tuples, or create any object that support the iterator protocol.
+Note that any iterable is valid, so you can work with lists, or tuples, or create any object of your own that support the iterator protocol.

 Video simulator
 +++++++++++++++

-For testing, we will use a sample video of a simulated Brownian motion of 100 particles.
-Here we will construct a simulation area of shape (512+32,512+32) because we will later crop this to (512,512).
-We crop the video in order to avoid mirroring of particles as they touch the boundary of the simulation size because of the mirror boundary conditions implied by the simulation procedure.
+For testing, we will build a sample video of a simulated Brownian motion of 100 particles.
+We will construct a simulation area of shape (512+32,512+32) because we will later crop this to (512,512).
+We crop the simulated video in order to avoid mirroring of particles as they touch the boundary of the simulation size because of the mirror boundary conditions implied by the simulation procedure.
 This way we simulate the real-world boundary effects better and prevent the particles to reappear on the other side of the image when they leave the viewing area.

 .. doctest::

-   >>> from cddm.sim import simple_brownian_video
+   >>> from cddm.sim import simple_brownian_video, seed
+   >>> seed(0) #sets numba and numpy seeds for random number generators
    >>> t = range(1024) #times at which to trigger the camera.
    >>> video = simple_brownian_video(t, shape = (512+32,512+32), delta = 2)

 Here we have created a frame iterator of a Brownian motion of spherical particles viewed with a camera that is triggered with a constant frame rate (standard DDM experiment).
-Time `t` goes in units of time step :math:`\delta t = 1`, specified by the simulator.
-The `delta` parameter is the mean step size in the time step in units of pixel size.
-It is related to the diffusion constant `D` :math:`\delta = \sqrt{2D \delta t}`.
+Time `t` goes in units of time step defined with parameter `dt` :math:`\delta t = 1`, specified by the simulator.
+The `delta` parameter is the mean step size when dt=1 in the time step in units of pixel size.
+It is related to the diffusion constant `D` by the relation :math:`\delta = \sqrt{2D}`.

 Showing video
 +++++++++++++

 You may want to inspect and play videos.
-Video player is implemented in :mod:`.viewer` using `matplotlib`.
-As such, it is not meant to be a real player, but it allows you to inspect the video before you begin the correlation analysis.
+Video player is implemented in module :mod:`.viewer` using `matplotlib`.
+It is not meant to be a real player, but it allows you to inspect the video before you begin the correlation analysis.
 In order to inspect the video, we will first load the video into memory:

 .. doctest::